7 Ways to Tackle Holiday Debt

 Although a bankruptcy stays on your credit report for a number of years, if you have loads of medical debt, credit card debt, or are facing a foreclosure or collection lawsuit, bankruptcy can help you pay pennies on the dollar for your debt and help stop those legal actions.
 For more information about bankruptcy and how it may be helpful to consumers, check out the following blog posts: Bankruptcy Basics.

-That all said, it’s likely that the average spend on holiday shopping is only going to go up.
+The holidays are the primary time most households get into trouble with debt.
+The average spend on holiday shopping is only going to go up.
 Businesses want our eyes, our ears and our money, and they’ll use whatever creative advertising strategies they have to get us in the doors (or online) to shop and spend.

 We all want to enjoy the holidays.
 The best way to do that is to make a plan in advance and budget extra for holiday spending throughout the year.
 Decide how much you will spend and on what, then don’t let yourself be tempted by impulse buys.
 That way, it’s possible to enjoy the holidays without putting yourself into a tight financial situation for months — or years — to come.